SolraBizna/MacLua5.3/README.md

 What is this?
 =============

-This is a "proper" port of Lua 5.3 to the greatest, most modern operating system in the world: Classic MacOS!
+This is a "proper" port of Lua 5.3 to the greatest,but classic operating system in the world: Classic MacOS!

 Requirements
 ============